The Sam Evaluation

 - Describe your interview process.
 How do you verify people’s technical skills?
 How do you verify their ability to function as part of a team?

 - Describe your bug-fixing process.
 How do users report bugs?
 How are they tracked?
 How do you prioritize them?
 How do developers fix them and release the fixed code?
+How do you ensure that process is fast and repeatable?

 - Describe your learning and continuous improvement plan for your developers.
 What drives that process?